Residence Halls at MSOE

 Check out MSOE’s Themed Living Communities (TLC) in the residence halls.
 Incorporate your extra-curricular interests into your residential experience by living with like-minded students.
 Resident Assistants (RAs) will help lead and plan activities.

 Do you like designing and building robots, or coding them to do amazing things?
 Bring your best ideas to this TLC and see what you and your floormates can bring to life.

 MSOE may be in downtown, but adventures abound.
 With bike trails, hiking paths along the lake, and tons of nearby parks, the sky is the limit for the activities you might do.

 Host a jam session, visit the theater, rock out at a concert, or sing your heart out.
 No matter what you and your floormates choose to do, this TLC will be music to your ears.

-There are no requirements to live in on a TLC floor, other than wanting to live with others who share your interests.
+There are no requirements to live in a TLC, other than wanting to live with others who share your interests.
 TLCs are available on a first come, first served basis, and registration is open to all residents.
-There’s only one restriction: half of each floor will be reserved for freshmen, while the rest will be filled with returning students.
+There’s only one restriction: about half of each group on a floor will be reserved for freshmen, while the rest will be filled with returning students.
 Be sure to indicate which TLC you’re interested in on your Housing Application.

 Contact the Residence Life Office for more information.